Join

 Therefore, if Yamada is asked to write a recommendation letter without receiving any information, he will only write: "As this is required by the system, I am writing this recommendation."
 I do not know in detail what the student has done, what they are thinking, or how they are spending their school life.
 Thus, if you want to submit a recommendation letter with meaningful content, please provide us with a draft.

 Also, if it is someone we genuinely want to recommend, we would have already done so.
-So, if we encourage you to apply for something that requires a recommendation letter, we will write and give it to you before you even ask.
+If we encourage you to apply for something that requires a recommendation letter, we will write and give it to you before you even ask.
+In other words, we do not originally intend to recommend you for anything.
+Writing recommendation letters is not part of our job.
+However, if you still want us to write one, please feel free to draft it yourself and send it to us.
+We will sign it.

 How to Contact Us